 One guinea was worth £1-1s, which is one pound and one shilling.
 The equivalent value for today’s money would be £1.05.

 The coin was struck from gold and it was the first to be pressed in gold in Britain.
 The guinea had an aristocratic undertone, as most luxury goods at the time were invoiced the coin as a basis for the costs.
 Legal fees, costs of medical treatments, tailoring fees, horse bids, horse races, and furniture were priced in guinea.

 Today, bids in guinea are still being practised.
 This is especially prevalent in horse auctions, where the costs are expressed in guinea.
 When an item or horse is sold, the seller of the horse receives the same amount in pounds.
 This means that the auctioneer gets a commission from the cost in guinea coins, which is around 5% of the selling bid of the item or horse.

 In other words, if the final selling price of the item is 40 guinea coins, the seller receives £40, but in fact, the actual price is around £42.
 The extra £2 is taken by the auctioneer as his commission.

 The first guinea coin ever produced was on February 5, 1663.
 It was proclaimed as a legal currency on March 27, 1663.
 The original worth of the guinea coin was 1 pound or 20 shillings.

-The coin was made with 1 inch diameter, with an average gold purity of 0.91.
+The coin was made with a 1-inch diameter, with an average gold purity of 0.91.
 In other words, the coin is made of 91% pure gold.
-This coins that were produced between 1663 to 1684 featured an image of an elephant, with some coins featuring an elephant and a castle from 1675 and onwards.
+These coins that were produced between 1663 to 1684 featured an image of an elephant, with some coins featuring an elephant and a castle from 1675 and onwards.
 The example shown below depicts a Guinea design with a crowned Royal Shield design.